anikamorris/democraSee/proposal.md

 ## Skateboard

-**ONE SINGLE aspect of product.
-Consider: build backend for SPD 1.2 front end, CRUD one resource, use API or library, authentication etc.**

 **OpenFEC API implemented and candidate data displayed.**

 ## Bike
-**ONE additional features that get you closer to your idealized product.
-Examples: CRUD 2nd resource, add comments, API use, authentication, library use**

 **Allow each user CRUD functionality for candidates (i.e. a "my candidates" page).**

 ## Car
-**ONE additional feature**

 **Quiz to determine political preference.**